monaboiste/shipping/README.md

   expansion
 - use fluent naming convention for the getters if possible (see: `lombok.config`) to align with java `record` (allows seamlessly converting between plain immutable java classes and records)
+- use a snake case format to define Gradle tasks

 ### SQL